TheOceanCleanupAlgorithms/ADVECT/README.md

     Run ```ADVECTOR_examples_2D``` or ```ADVECTOR_examples_3D``` and follow the prompts to see it in action!

-## Using ADVECTOR in your own programs
+## Using ADVECT in your own programs

-The key entry-point scripts to the ADVECTOR are `ADVECTOR/run_advector_2D.py` and `ADVECTOR/run_advector_3D.py`.
+The key entry-point scripts to ADVECT are `ADVECTOR/run_advector_2D.py` and `ADVECTOR/run_advector_3D.py`.
 Those files include documentation on all their respective arguments.
-There are also supplementary documentation files in the `documentation` folder; you'll want to read all of these carefully to understand what you can/can't feed into the ADVECTOR, and what it'll give you back.
+There are also supplementary documentation files in the `documentation` folder; you'll want to read all of these carefully to understand what you can/can't feed into ADVECT, and what it'll give you back.

 In short, your script will look something like:
 ```